dominikwilkowski/cfonts/rust/README.md

 ### Unit tests

-There are some [unit tests and integration tests](./tests) within the `./tests` folder.
+There are some [unit tests and integration tests](https://github.com/dominikwilkowski/cfonts/blob/released/rust/tests) within the `tests` folder.

-We also have an [end-to-end test script](./tests/end-to-end_test.rs) setup that runs on the binaries (on all platforms) and compares its output against fixtures and the output of the node implementation.
+We also have an [end-to-end test script](https://github.com/dominikwilkowski/cfonts/blob/released/rust/tests/end-to-end_test.rs) setup that runs on the binaries (on all platforms) and compares its output against fixtures and the output of the node implementation.

 ## Release History